 The story behind Comuna begins with the relationship I have developed with my own dual cultural identity over the years as a Romanian-Canadian immigrant.
 In the mid 90's my parents were what we call today, economic migrants, leaving their lives, culture, and families behind for the unknown.
 They were forced to leave post-Communist Romania and immigrate to Canada with a 4.5 year old (me) and 9 year old (my sister) in tow seeking a better life, opportunity and secure future for their children.

-During university I thought I would end up working in international development, but after an internship in politics and 4 years of academic paper writing, I craved more creativity and started a creative brand consulting company.
-So, travel wasn't always something that I thought about pursuing.
-Travel has always just been a big part of my life, with each experience transforming and challenging me in different ways.
+I always thought I would end up working in international development, but after an internship in politics and 4 years of academic paper writing, I craved more creativity and started a creative brand consulting company.
+Travel wasn't always something that I thought about pursuing, but rather something that has always just played a big role in my life.
+Each experience has transformed and challenged me in different ways.
 At the same time, I have also been witness to others getting stuck on the same generic tourist routes while abroad with selfie sticks in tow more times than I can remember.
 Mass-tourism and simply flying in and out of a destination to be surrounded only by other tourists, seeing the same old attractions, and never digging deeper underneath the surface never sat well with me.

 But it was on a spontaneous and short trip to Cuba in March of 2017 that the "holy shit" moment finally went off.
 It was the height of American tourism to Cuba after travel restrictions to the island were lifted under Obama.
 Travel articles of "Go to Cuba Now Before it Changes" were abound as unprecedented numbers of tourists flooded into the country to see classic American cars, drink rum, beach bum on an all inclusive resorts and smoke cigars.
 My partner and I were walking around Havana, trying to avoid the tourist traps (which are plenty in Havana) and stumbled across a restaurant in which we seemed to be one of few foreigners.
 We sat beside a local couple and quickly got to chatting.
 The conversation eventually led to asking them how they felt about the opening up of American tourism to the island and what it meant to them.
 The following part of their response really stuck with me;

 The seeds for Comuna were planted over many years, memories, and experiences, but the overall vision for the company I have slowly and carefully been developing over the past year.
 A few months after that trip to Cuba, I quit my job at a design agency, rolled back my consulting contracts, travelled a second time to Cuba, fell even more in love with its people and culture, and launched a new travel brand.
 One focused on human connections.

 Comuna's overall mission is to foster cultural understanding through meaningful exchanges, to promote the local creatives and entrepreneurs pushing their countries into the future against all odds, and increase respect for traditional knowledge and identity.
 All while telling real stories through creative collaborations.